Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/the-HUGE-e-Crew-CTF-2022.md

 We have to solve $$c = m^e \ (mod \ p)$$ where e = $$e1^{e2^{e3}}$$. <br>
 p-1 is smooth which allows phi(p-1) to be calculated.
-The problem is obtaining a value for e.
 I used this approach <https://math.stackexchange.com/questions/81228/modular-exponentiation-by-hand-ab-bmod-c>

 ```python
 from Crypto.Util.number import *